pythonanywhere/help_pages/articles/FastAPI.md

 Some important limitations to know about:

+ * There is a bug with hanlding usernames with upper-case letters in them; you'll need an all-lower-case one to try FastAPI right now.
  * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
  * There is no support for static file mappings
  * There is no support for HTTP password